Topological edge currents promote exploratory chromosome capture in microtubule dynamic instability: Analytical condition for peaked distribution

 Substituting Equations (\ref{eqn_pBA}-\ref{eqn_px}) into Equation (\ref{eqn_Px}), we get the analytical expression for $P(x)$, which agrees with simulation results as shown by the blue curve in Fig. \ref{fig_analytical}(b).

 From the expression of $P(x)$, we obtain the analytical condition for a peak in both $P(x)$ and the catastrophe length distribution.
 Note that $P(x)$ is only defined at discrete values $x_\text{hydr}=1,2,...$, which represents the cap length at the onset of hydrolysis ($x=0$ is excluded, consistent with typical length measurements from experiments \cite{odde1995kinetics,gardner2011depolymerizing}).
 Therefore, $P(x)$ is peaked only when its maximum $P(x^*)$ occurs at $x^*>1$.
-This condition imposes a minimal rate at which the dissociation rate has to increase with $l$, i.e. $\gamma_{\text{ex}}^{\text{CB}}$ has to increase as $l^{0.1}$ or more quickly in order to have a peak, as shown in Fig. \ref{fig_analytical}(e).
+This condition imposes a minimal rate at which the dissociation rate has to increase with $l$.
+For example, for $\gamma_{\text{ex}}^{\text{CB}}\propto l^n$, the rate has to increase as $l^{0.1}$ or more quickly in order to have a peak, as shown in Fig. \ref{fig_analytical}(e).
 This threshold can be calculated analytically by noting where $P'(x^*)=0$ and $x^*>1$ (see Appendix \ref{appendix_peaked}).
-To conclude, we have shown that a cap-length-dependent dissociation rate $\gamma_{\text{ex}}^{\text{CB}}$ is essential for generating a peaked distribution in our model, but the required dependence can be more general and weaker than the linear form we currently assume.
+To conclude, we have shown that a cap-length-dependent dissociation rate $\gamma_{\text{ex}}^{\text{CB}}(l)$ is essential for generating a peaked distribution in our model. $\gamma_{\text{ex}}^{\text{CB}}(l)$ needs to increase with cap length sufficiently fast, but the required dependence can be different from the linear form we currently assume.